Patient Information Guide Flinders Medical Centre

 In response to the current COVID-19 (Coronavirus) situation, we are reducing visitors to our hospital.
-We kindly ask that you limit visitors to two support people, per patient per day, to ensure the safety of patients, visitors and staff.
-For more information, please refer to Information for the community COVID-19.
+For more information about restrictions in place, please visit the Information for the community COVID-19 and Visiting public hospitals pages.

 Visitors must not enter our hospital if you are unwell or have a fever, chills, cough, sore throat, runny nose or shortness of breath.